 That alternating dark-light pattern doesn’t require using bicolor loops, actually.
-It can also be made with 3 single-color black loops and 3 single-color gold loops, set up in alternating dark-light order (but see my Color-Planning post for how to set up an ‘alternating’ order in the braid onto your fingers).
-But the “edge” pattern and others would not be possible with single-color loops, plus you just can’t switch to other patterns as seamlessly as you can when you are using bicolor loops.
-The only way to switch to a new color pattern with single-color loops is to rearrange the order of the loops on your fingers, which inevitably leaves a wonky-looking area on the braid at that point.
+It can also be made with 3 single-color black loops and 3 single-color gold loops, set up in alternating dark-light order (but see my Color-Planning post for how to set up an ‘alternating’ color order onto your fingers—this isn’t necessarily obvious).
+However, the “edge” pattern and others would not be possible with single-color loops.

 Transferring loops “wrong” is the key to smooth pattern changing with bicolor loops.
 If you made all your loop transfers with no turns for a long stretch of the braid, your square braid would divide into two layers (great for a buttonhole or loop) but just a few unturned loop transfers won’t show up as a visible opening through the braid.
 The alternative—manually turning loops on your fingers to all be in the correct color-arrangement for the new pattern—might leave a little bulge or other mark at that point in the braid, not really a big deal.

-Figuring out which loops to turn “wrong” can be tricky with some patterns, but not with the Edge pattern–that is always easy to get back to–you just aim to have all light shanks up on one hand and all dark shanks up on the other, and make your loop transfers turned or not turned accordingly until you’ve reached your goal.
+Figuring out which loops to turn “wrong” can be tricky with some patterns, but not in getting back to the Edge pattern—you just aim to have all light shanks up on one hand and all dark shanks up on the other, and make your loop transfers turned or not turned accordingly until you’ve reached your goal.
 Even if one loop gets by you and ends up with its light shank up on the dark-loop hand, you can catch it on the next round (when it’s time for that loop to come back over to the light-loop hand), and transfer it without a turn then.

-My more recent 7-loop square braid bracelet tutorial teaches a multicolor pattern that uses both bicolor and single-color loops–Chevrons over bicolor stripes.
+My 7-loop square braid bracelet tutorial teaches a multicolor pattern that uses both bicolor and single-color loops–Chevrons over bicolor stripes:

 See my post on planning color-patterns—explains how to order the loops on your fingers, to get a particular color-order in the braid.
 Also shows more examples of bicolor loops in combination with solid color loops, in both square and flat braids.